Immigrating to Canada

 - you do not need much money

 - Determine if you already meet the educational and training requirements or whether you will first need to take extra training.
 These requirements are no longer clearly defined by the government but you will be required to prove that you are qualified to do the job that you are applying for a work permit to do.

 - Find an employer (check Canadian newspapers, agencies, Job Centres, etc).
 Also check our Job Search page.
 Once you have found a potential employer you must both agree upon and sign an employment contract.
 You should get a copy of the employment contract.

 This requires many documents (see our checklist) and much preparatory work (see our flowchart).
-For example you must take a medical test, get police clearance and have any foreign documents officially translated into English or French.
+For example you must take a medical test, get police clearances and have any foreign documents officially translated into English or French.

-- Contract of employment with your prospective employer
+- Contract of employment with your prospective employer.

-- Your birth certificate
+- Your birth certificate.

-- Letters of recommendation
+- Proof of education.